DeepakSawalka/Formula-F1-Lakehouse-Architecture/README.md

 ### 1. Data Ingestion

-I ingest data from the Ergast API, which is then stored in the raw (Bronze layer) container within Azure Data Lake Storage Gen 2(ADLS).
+Ingested data from the Ergast API, which is then stored in the raw (Bronze layer) container within Azure Data Lake Storage Gen 2(ADLS).
 The data ingestion includes both full loads and incremental loads:

 - **Full Load Data:**